ashliegarcia/student_success/README.md

 # student_success_project
-Created dataset for a freshman cohort to track students' progression towards graduation.
-This reprository includes the dataset for the freshman 17 cohort.
-Process was replicated for freshman 18 and 19 cohort.
+This project involved creating datasets by entering the student's progress (i.e. Not Completed, In Progresss, Completed) based on their academic report.
+The dataset was created with visuals by using conditional formatting and icon sets.
+This reprository includes an excel file of the freshman 17 cohort.